openstack/puppet-neutron/README.md

 Limitations
 -----------

-This module supports the following neutron plugins:
+This module supports only the ml2 plugin, and its mechanism drivers listed below.

-* Open vSwitch with ML2
-* linuxbridge with ML2
-* Arista with ML2
+* Arista
-* cisco-neutron with and without ML2
-* NVP
+* Baremetal
-* PLUMgrid
+* L2 Population

-The following platforms are supported:

-* Ubuntu 12.04 (Precise)
+* Macvtap
-* Debian (Wheezy)
+* Open vSwitch
-* RHEL 6
+* OVN
-* Fedora 18
+* SR-IOV

 Development
 -----------